 Auto Mechanic Courses in Austin, TX with Program Overviews

-There are two schools within Austin, TX, that have auto mechanic courses.
-Read an overview of these schools' programs, and get statistical information about the schools to find out which one is right for you.
+There is one school within Austin, TX, that has auto mechanic courses.
+Read an overview of this school's programs, and get statistical information about the school.

 Austin, TX, Schools Offering Auto Mechanic Courses

-Students in Austin have the opportunity to learn how to repair and maintain cars, trucks and various automotive systems through associate's degree and certificate programs offered at a community college and a trade school.
+Students in Austin have the opportunity to learn how to repair and maintain cars, trucks and various automotive systems through associate's degree and certificate programs offered at a community college.
 In many cases, a certificate program will focus on a specific system or technology, so in some cases students might take pursue multiple certificates.
-More details about these schools and their auto mechanic programs are discussed below.
+More details about this school and its auto mechanic programs are discussed below.
 Find information about courses and program length.
-Facts about each school appear in the table at the end of the article.
+Facts about the school appear in the table provided.

 - Austin Community College is situated directly in downtown Austin.
 The college offers four certificate programs and one associate's degree program in automotive technology.

 When choosing an auto mechanic program, it is equally important to consider all that a school, as well as a program, has to offer.
 Below are statistics regarding this school's tuition, retention and graduation rates, population and financial aid availability.

 |Undergraduate Tuition and Fees (2015-2016)||$2,550 (in-district, per year)*

 |% of First-Year Students Receiving Some Form of Financial Aid (2013-2014)||47%*|

 |Undergraduate Graduation Rate (Students who started Fall 2011)||8%*|